What Is a Pinworm Infection?

 Most of the time, pinworm infections don’t cause serious problems.
 In rare cases, and especially if you have a lot of them, the pinworms can travel from the anal area up the vagina to the uterus, fallopian tubes, and around the pelvic organs.
 This can cause inflammation of the vagina -- what doctors call vulvovaginitis.

-Pinworm eggs can live on hard surfaces and in clothes and bedding for two to three weeks.
-In addition to your regular household cleaning, you’ll want to do the following things to stop the spread of these pests:
+Pinworm eggs can live on hard surfaces and in clothes and bedding for 2 to 3 weeks.
+In addition to your regular household cleaning, you’ll want to take these steps to stop the spread:

-- Don’t bathe with anyone or share towels during treatment and for two weeks after final treatment.
+- Don’t bathe with anyone or share towels during treatment and for 2 weeks after final treatment.

 - Change your underwear and bed linens each day.
 This helps remove eggs.

 - Wash bedsheets, nightclothes, underwear, washcloths, and towels in hot water to kill pinworm eggs.
 Dry them on high heat.

 - Don’t scratch your anal area.
 Trim your child’s nails so there’s less space for eggs to collect.